TheOdinProject/curriculum/advanced_html_css/accessibility/meaningful_text.md

 <div class="lesson-content__panel" markdown="1">

   1. Read [Alternative Text - WebAIM](https://webaim.org/techniques/alttext) to learn about when and how you should be adding alternative text for images based on the function of the image and the context surrounding it.
-  1. Read [Usable and Accessible Form Validation and Error Recovery](https://webaim.org/techniques/formvalidation/) to learn about different ways to provide errors to users (using the `alert` in JavaScript, providing all errors at the top of the page, and using inline errors), as well as the pros and cons of each.
+  1. Read [Usable and Accessible Form Validation and Error Recovery](https://webaim.org/techniques/formvalidation/) to learn about different ways to provide errors to users, as well as the pros and cons of each.

 </div>